 2:00 pm Barry Hankins lecture – “From Westminster to Versailles: Woodrow Wilson in the Aftermath of WWI”

-Barry Hankins is history professor and chair of the department of history, Baylor University, and the author of books including Woodrow Wilson: Ruling Elder, Spiritual President (2016).”
+Barry Hankins is history professor and chair of the department of history, Baylor University, and the author of Woodrow Wilson: Ruling Elder, Spiritual President (2016).

 3:30 pm Jonathan Ebel lecture – “Thou Shalt Kill: American Christians, European Weapons, and the Sanctification of Killing in the Great War”

 Jonathan H. Ebel is associate professor of religion at the University of Illinois.
-He is the author of G.I.
-Messiahs: Soldiering, War, and American Civil Religion, (Yale, 2015), and Faith in the Fight: Religion and the American Solider in the Great War (Princeton, 2010).
+He is the author of Faith in the Fight: Religion and the American Solider in the Great War (Princeton, 2010) and G.I.
+Messiahs: Soldiering, War, and American Civil Religion (Yale, 2015).
 He received his Ph.D. from the University of Chicago.

 During the early 1970s, evangelicals shared a vision of social concern but debated its practical consequences.
 For many, the social encompassed politics and the Nixon/ McGovern presidential race mobilized evangelical political activists.
 The Watergate Affair shattered the hopes of Nixon supporters and seemed to prove true his opponents’ worst fears.
 Yet it also threatened to stymy evangelical approaches to politics.
 Evangelical magazines of the time provide a window on the positioning of evangelicals on politics and the reinvention of a Christian approach to politics after crisis.